w3f-webops/gatsby-theme-w3f/README.md

 ### Use netlify-cms on the example site

+If you want to use netlify-cms against the local repository (instead of the one on the remote), in `./example/.env.development`, add the line `GATSBY_NETLIFY_CMS_GIT_LOCAL=true`.

-In a new shell (aside the local development environment for this project), run the commands:
+Then in a new shell (aside the local development environment for this project), run the commands:

 - `cd example`
 - `npx netlify-cms-proxy-server`

-> Note: if you want to use netlify-cms against the local repository
-> (instead of the one on the remote), in `./example/.env.development`,
-> add the line `GATSBY_NETLIFY_CMS_GIT_LOCAL=true`.

 ### Debug